SixSq/hn-docs/docs/training/end-users/libcloud.rst

 - Log into Nuvla using API key and secret::

-    # KEY and SEare taken from the environment
+    # KEY and SECRET taken from the environment

     ss = slipstream_driver(os.environ["KEY"],
                            os.environ["SECRET"],